 - 1. Meet and greet every child every morning. - 2.
-Refer to 'Ready, Respect, Kind' - 3.
+Refer to 'Ready, Respectful, Kind' - 3.
 Model positive behaviours and build relationships. - 4.
-Plan lessons that engage, challenge and meet the needs of all learners. - 5.
-Use a visible recognition mechanism throughout every lesson (eg, Recognition boards) - 6.
-Be calm and give 'take up time' when going through the steps.
+Plan lessons that engage, challenge and meet the diverse needs of learners. - 5.
+Use a visible-recognition mechanism throughout every lesson (eg, Recognition boards) - 6.
+Be calm and give 'take up time' when progressing through the steps.
 Prevent before sanctions. - 7.
 Follow up every time, retain ownership and engage in reflective dialogue with learners. - 8.
-Never ignore or walk past learners who are behaving badly.
+Never ignore or walk past learners who are using poor behaviours.